 Subhash Ji’s dedication towards the cause of educating the torch-bearers of the future of India can be clearly seen through the work done by the Ekal Global.
 By running one-teacher schools or Ekal Vidyalayas, the grass-root movement focusses on taking quality and inclusive education to in the remotest parts of the country.
 It takes off from the valuable words of Swami Vivekandaji – ‘If a poor child cannot come to school, the school must come him’.

-Started in 1989, Ekal Abhiyan presently runs 55,646 schools in 22 states across India and 1900 in Nepal.
+Started in 1989, Ekal Abhiyan presently runs 65,177 schools across India and 1900 in Nepal.
 It has so far reached the lives of around 18 lakh children, especially in the Naxal hit areas.
 And, it envisions of starting 1,00,000 school by 2022.

 Taking the concept overseas, Ekal has also spread its unique literacy program to ten other countries becoming the largest grass-root NGO literacy movement in the world.